ARCHDIOCESE OF SEATTLE FAITH FORMATION ONLINE RESOURCES

 USCCB-Confirmation Confirmation deepens our baptismal life that calls us to be missionary witnesses of Jesus Christ in our families, neighborhoods, society, and the world.
 We receive the message of faith in a deeper and more intensive manner with great emphasis given to the person of Jesus Christ, who asked the Father to give the Holy Spirit to the Church for building up the community in loving service.
 United States Catholic Catechism for Adults

-TASK 2 – LITURGICAL EDUCATION – Students recognize the presence of Christ and enter into communion with him through active, full, and conscious participation in the Liturgical celebrations and Sacraments of the Church.
+TASK 2-INITIATING INTO THE CELEBRATION OF THE MYSTERY - Recognize and experience the presence of Christ and enter into communion with Him through active, full, and conscious participation in the Church's liturgical celebrations and sacraments.

 The Essential Concepts come from the Table of Contents for the Catechism of the Catholic Church (CCC).
 They have been re-organized to fit under the Six Tasks of Catechesis.
 CCC articles numbers associated with each Essential Concept are listed throughout this document.
 Referencing CCC article numbers is a recommended resource for catechist preparation.